 A new law has changed the name and several features of the Emergency Municipal Services Tax levied by most municipalities in Pennsylvania.
 Please read the LST Changes Memo for more detail.

 Tax Sheltered Annuities (TSA)

-The Chester County Intermediate Unit offers employees an option to enroll in a tax sheltered annuity or 403(b) plan.
+The Chester County Intermediate Unit offers employees an option to enroll in a tax-sheltered annuity or 403(b) plan.
 A 403(b) plan is a deferred compensation retirement agreement that may be entered into only by employees of public educational systems and of other specific tax-exempt organizations.
-If you are interested in starting a TSA plan, please contact our third party administrator, TSA Consulting Group.
-Click the link below to be redirected to TSA and learn more about the Chester County IU 403(b)plan and find a list of providers.
+If you are interested in starting a TSA plan, please contact our third-party administrator, TSA Consulting Group.
+Click the link below to be redirected to TSA and learn more about the Chester County IU 403(b)plan.
 Once you are on the site you can click on plan sponsor pages, then select PA and Chester County IU 24.

 Eligibility Requirements for PSERS